FredGainza/pass-generator/README.md

 ### Installing

-You can use directly the file 'pass-generator.exe' present in the folder '/app/' or generate by yourselves the executable.
+You can use directly the file 'pass-generator.exe' available in the folder '/app/' or generate by yourselves the executable.

 To build by yourself :